 Topics Map > Teaching, Learning & Academic Administration > Teaching or Instructional Policies

 What are cross-listed courses?
 What are meets-with courses?

 Cross-listing exists when one permanent course is owned by two or more departments.
 With the exception of the “subject”, all of the information about the course (number, credits, catalog description, learning outcomes, Course ID, etc) is identical for every offering.

-Meets-with is a temporary arrangement in which two distinct courses are linked in some way.
+Meets-with is a temporary arrangement in which two different courses are linked.
 Usually, the “link” occurs when all students enrolled attend the same lecture, but they separate to have different discussion sections.
 The different subject matter is conveyed in the discussion sections.
 For example, a course on “Plants and Man” might require students who enroll in Botany to complete labs (appropriate to Biological Science credit), while those who enroll through History of Science would participate in discussion sections (appropriate to Humanities credit).
 The students who enroll in each of the linked components receive instruction appropriate to the component in which they enrolled.

 Why do departments and programs use meets-with courses?

 Some interdisciplinary programs find it convenient to use topics courses to create “meets with” arrangements with regular courses offered by traditional departments.
 These topics serve as “temporary cross listings” that expand their programs’ course listings.
 The faculty in these programs stress that such arrangements are essential to their program array – particularly in situations where program faculty have joint appointments.

 What problems arise with using meets-with courses?
 How can they be avoided?

 Many (if not most) courses taken by undergraduates carry "course designations" that signal to students in L&S and/or across the university how those courses can be used to meet their degree requirements.
 These designations include "breadth" and "level" indicators, as well as General Education indicators for Communication, Quantitative Reasoning, and Ethnic Studies.